fortierkids1/KnowledgeBase/Misc/Lambdas.md

 Hooray!
 This works, and leads us to a useful confirmation: Like any other function, you can access any variable in the current scope in which it was created.

-When we combine this feature with [[Subsystems]] and the Factory pattern for commands, we can have "function scope" variables to serve as data between the components of the command.
+When we combine this feature with [[Subsystems]] and the Factory pattern for commands, we can have variables with a "function scope" serve as data between the components of the command.

 This scope access also is a large value add when creating [[Commands]] inside of [[Subsystems]].
 We can just access useful constants, motors, encoders, and helper functions without any extra setup.